Political Science 100 - Introduction to Politics » Fall 2021 » Chapter 7 Parliamentary Dem

 What is a parliamentary system of government?

-A. A system of government led by a president, who is considered to be more powerful than the parliament
+A. A system of government where parliament is led by a prime minister, who is the head of the government

 B. A system of government with two distinct chambers of the legislature